10 epic MMOs that can destroy your free time without costing a cent

 Despite the multiplayer functionality, SWTOR is also an enjoyable solo experience.
 Players choose from one of two factions, either the Republic or the Empire, and select from one of four distinct character classes specific to each side of the force.
 If you choose the Republic, you’ll have access to the smuggler, trooper, Jedi Knight, and Jedi Consular, while the Empire provides options to be a bounty hunter, Sith warrior, Imperial agent, and Sith Inquisitor.
 The story-driven flashpoints, SWTOR‘s equivalent to co-op dungeons, offer some of the most rewarding and challenging gameplay in the entire Star Wars universe, throwing players at drifting Republic warships and distant Imperial prisons as they battle alongside others in an effort to complete the designated objectives in exchange for valuable loot.

-Though SWTOR has been out for more than five years, BioWare keeps churning out new content, and plans to release the forthcoming Knights of the Eternal Throne in late 2016.
+Though SWTOR has been out for more than five years, BioWare keeps churning out new content and released Knights of the Eternal Throne in late 2016.
 And while the game has undergone considerable changes since its switch to free-to-play — both good and bad — it remains an incredibly vibrant branch of the Star Wars universe.
 Read our initial review.

 TERA

-Note: Update: Added Final Fantasy XIV: A Realm Reborn.